 IV.
-Blade Damage
+Turbine Blade Damage

-In this study, we are interested in exploring optimal wind turbine response in the presence of blade damage.
+In this study, we are interested in exploring wind turbine response in the presence of blade damage.
 The FAST simulation of the CART2 allows configuration of blade properties at 21 distributed stations along the span.
 These include sectional mass density, aerodynamic center, flapwise stiffness, edgewise stiffness, chord length, and structural twist.
 The first and second blade flapwise bending modes and structural damping in percent of critical and the first blade edgewise bending mode and its structural damping in percent of critical are specified in configuration files.
-Blade mode shapes are represented by sixth-order polynomials that are a function of spanwise position with boundary conditions at the blade root of zero displacement and zero first derivative.
+Blade mode shapes represented by sixth-order polynomials that are a function of spanwise position with boundary conditions at the blade root of zero displacement and zero first derivative.

 We assume here that blade damage can be represented by a decrease in the spanwise and edgewise stiffness at a blade station.
-Blade damage such represented includes cracks and delaminations.
-Changes in blade stiffness result in blade tip deflection changes.
-A health management system would monitor tip deflection through appropriate sensors (e.g., strain gauges) and, in conjunction with wind speed and blade pitch angle, detect that the deflection has increased.
+Blade damage represented by this model includes cracks and delaminations.
+Decreasing blade stiffness results in changes in the blade tip deflection and blade vibration frequencies.
+A health management system would monitor tip deflection and vibration through appropriate sensors (e.g., strain gauges, accelerometers) and, in conjunction with wind speed and blade pitch angle, detect that the deflection has increased.
 This will further allow for the inference that blade damage is progressing (using appropriate fault mode models and damage propagation models).

-A full factorial study with three parameters was performed to determine the spanwise station that was sensitive to changes in stiffness by modifying each blade station one at a time and then measuring the tip displacement during simulation.
+A full factorial study with three parameters was performed to determine the spanwise blade station that was sensitive to changes in stiffness in the CART2 simulator.
+Each blade station was modified, one at a time, and blade tip displacement was measured during simulation.
 The study had 8 levels of damage, 7 levels of wind, and 10 levels of blade pitch.
 Blade configurations where modified with decreased flapwise and edgewise stiffness at a blade station and modified mode shape polynomials that were recomputed and normalized to retain the original blade mode shapes.
 Results from this preliminary study suggested that the stations most sensitive to stiffness changes were those at mid-span.

 Next, a parametric study was carried out to determine the effect of stiffness degradation on the wind turbine blade at blade station 7, which is located 30% from the blade root (total blade length is 21 meters).
 The FAST simulation was run without a feedback controller with region 3 wind speeds.
 The generator torque was held constant at the rated torque.
 Simulations were run with fixed wind-speed or fixed blade pitch angle, while the residual stiffness at node 7 was decreased.
 Figure 2 shows a representative plot of the results.
-Generally, the minimum and maximum deflection of the damaged blade is a function of wind speed and blade pitch.
-Deflection is also a function of the stiffness, which in turn is a measure for the blade's degree of damage.
-What is seen in this plot is that the changes of the deflection due to pitch dominate the changes due to changes in stiffness.
-A similar relationship is observed if the wind speed were changed (not shown in this plot).
-What this means is that a damage detection tool needs to make sure to factor out the impact of pitch and wind speed to be able to make an inference on the presence of damage in the blade.
-For the purposes of this example, we use a simple tip displacement threshold logic as a classifier for the detection of blade faults.

 Fig. 2.
-Delta tip deflection.
+Delta tip deflection (m) vs pitch (rad) vs fraction of remaining residual stiffness.